aneeshsharma/brainfuck-interpreter/README.md

 # brainfuck-interpreter

-Yet another interpreter for brainfuck.
+An interpreter for the freakin' brainfuck langauge implemented in C (for performance reasons).

 ## How to install?